JWLD/CV/README.md

 <img width="240" src="https://github.com/JWLD/CV/blob/master/assets/uwe.png" alt="University of the West of England">

 **Disability Support Worker (2014-2017)**
-- I worked as a note take for the disability services department.
+- I worked as a note taker for the disability services department.
 - This gave me the opportunity to work with a wide variety of students in a supporting role, and granted me a valuable insight into a multitude of subjects and disciplines.

 ***